open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 selects items from among a fixed set of 63 distinct probability values, those being the integer powers of two between 1 and 2**-62.

-R-value encodes which among the 63 possibilities will decide to sample for a given trace.
-P-value encodes the adjusted count for child contexts (i.e., consumers of `tracestate`) and consumers of sampled spans.
+R-value encodes which among the 63 possibilities will consistently decide to sample for a given trace.
+P-value encodes the adjusted count for child contexts (i.e., consumers of `tracestate`) and consumers of sampled spans to record for use in Span-to-metrics pipelines.

 An invariant will be stated that connects the `sampled` trace flag found in `traceparent` context to the r-value and p-value found in